Medicare Cover for Bariatric Surgery – How to fund your Bariatric Surgery

 - Venous stasis disease

-Health Problems at a BMI of 40 or Higher
+Health Problem Criteria at a BMI of 40 or Higher

 - No health problems required to qualify